iterative/terraform-provider-iterative/docs/guides/getting-started.md

 2. Delete all the cloud resources created by `terraform apply`.

 In this example, after running `terraform destroy`, the `results` directory should contain a file named `greeting.txt` with the text `Hello, World!`

+-> **Note:** Downloading the results may take a long time, depending on the quantity and size of the new/modified files inside the `output` directory.